 Circuit suitable for many racing categories

 Moscow Raceway circuit has no less than 20 configurations, 3 basic and 17 additional, but many of them are pretty similar.
 The main layout which was planned as a Formula 1 layout, is Grand Prix track with a length of 3.955 km and 12 – 21 meters width, with 15 turns.
 The lap record time holder is Arthur Pic who drove a lap in 1:24.831 during Formula Renault 3.5 Series race in 2012.
-Other variations of the track you can see by clicking HERE.
+Other variations of the track you can see on the official Moscow Raceway website.

 DTM and WTCC are main events

 Moscow Raceway is a quite tricky counter-clockwise ran track, unusual in design.
 The elevation is only 22 m, the longest straight is 873 m long and allows drivers to pull out the maximum from their cars.

 Main events at Moscow Raceway are the races of DTM, World Touring Cars Championship, and FIM Motorbike Championship.
 Other international series that also have raced at Moscow Raceway are Blancpain GT Series, World Series by Renault, European Formula 3 and many other.